UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantInvoiceNewReq.md

 ### NewUnibeeApiMerchantInvoiceNewReq

-`func NewUnibeeApiMerchantInvoiceNewReq(currency string, gatewayId int64, taxPercentage int64, userId int64, ) *UnibeeApiMerchantInvoiceNewReq`
+`func NewUnibeeApiMerchantInvoiceNewReq(currency string, taxPercentage int64, userId int64, ) *UnibeeApiMerchantInvoiceNewReq`

 NewUnibeeApiMerchantInvoiceNewReq instantiates a new UnibeeApiMerchantInvoiceNewReq object This constructor will assign default values to properties that have it defined,